umbraco/HacktoberfestActivityLog/README.md

-# HacktoberfestActivityLog
+# Hacktoberfest Activity Log
 Hacktoberfest 2022 allows low-code and non-code contributions such as talks, blog posts and organizing events.

-Eligibility according to the [Hacktoberfest rules](https://hacktoberfest.com/about/#low-or-non-code) includes, for example:
+Eligible contributions according to the [Hacktoberfest guidelines](https://hacktoberfest.com/about/#low-or-non-code) include, for example:

 - Copy editing
 - User experience testing